 |15.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |17.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the A7 III are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.